-- Bella, could you tuck your shirt in for me... thank you - John, could you pick up that litter you have accidentally dropped on the floor and put it in the bin... thank you - Stacey, you don't seem to wearing a tie... could you go to the conservatory and pick up a tie ready for your next session
+- Bella, can you tuck your shirt in for me?
+Thank you - John, could you pick up that litter you have accidentally dropped on the floor and put it in the bin?
+Thank you - Stacey, you're not wearing a tie... please go and pick up a tie at Base Camp 2 ready for your next session, thank you.

 We expect students to follow a reasonable request the first time...
-Before issuing any corrections staff will remind students they have made a reasonable request...
+Before issuing any corrections or removing students from session to the Triage Room, staff will remind students they have made a reasonable request...
 'I hope you're not refusing a reasonable request Isabelle, show me what I know you're capable of, thank you'